isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         delete p;
     }

-In addition to suffering from then problem from [leak](#???), this adds a spurious allocation and deallocation operation, and is needlessly verbose.
+In addition to suffering from the problem from [leak](#???), this adds a spurious allocation and deallocation operation, and is needlessly verbose.
 If Gadget is cheap to move out of a function (i.e., is small or has an efficient move operation), just return it "by value:'

     Gadget make_gadget(int n)
     {